moorepants/dissertation/control.rst

 [Murayama2007]_
    uses the same vehicle and control model as in [Yamakita2006]_ and a new two degree of freedom "rider" pendulum.
-They demonstrate roll stability of the robot at both zzero forward speed up to 2 m/s.
+They demonstrate roll stability of the robot at both zero forward speed up to 2 m/s.
 [Solveberg2007]_
    Read.
 MS thesis on controlling a bicycle robot.
 [Thanh2008]_